History of Galicia: The kingdom of Asturias and Moorish Iberia

 This marked the beginning of the Muslim conquest of Hispania in which most of peninsula came under Islamic rule by 718.
 This rapid conquest can be understood as a continuation of the civil wars that had afflicted the peninsula for centuries, as well as through the conversion to Islam of a significant part of the population.

-Pelayo is credited with beginning the Christian Reconquista of Iberia in 718, when he defeated the Umayyads in the Battle of Covadonga, and established the Kingdom of Asturias in the northern part of the peninsula.
+Pelagius of Asturias is credited with beginning the Christian Reconquista of Iberia in 718 or 722, when he defeated the Umayyads in the Battle of Covadonga, and established the Kingdom of Asturias in the northern part of the peninsula.

-The north of Iberia (the former Kingdom of Gallaecia) was never put under real control and were not the most ideal place for the Moors, who just sent a military forces to collect taxes.
-But by the late 710's Al-Andalus suffered of revolts.
-The Berbers did not like the lands they were given and were repressed by the emiral forces in several battles until the rebellion stopped, but then the Berbers turned against the Astures, claiming higher taxes and setting punishment patrols against their villages.
-This forced the Astures to start a guerrilla war.
-During the Moorish invasion of Spain, the Moors briefly occupied Galicia until they were driven out in 739 by Alfonso I of Asturias.
-The kingdom was known as Kingdom of Asturias until 924, when it became the Kingdom of León.
-Moors regained southern part of Galicia in 953 and were finally driven out in 1034.
+Although the lands of the former Kingdom of Gallaecia were invaded by the Moors, there is no evidence of any invasion or occupation force ever crossing beyond the Galician mountains into Galicia proper or of going as far as occupying Asturica (modern León) and Gijón (modern Asturias).
+There is no evidence of any Moorish occupation of any settlement in modern Galicia and so it would be purely speculative to assume the region was ever conquered or even invaded by the Moors.

+After being briefly occupied by the Moors, Asturias would revolt in 718 or 722, led by Pelagius of Asturias, and form the Kingdom of Asturias.
+In 736, Alfonso I of Asturias incorporated Galicia under his Kingdom of Asturias until 924, when it became the Kingdom of León.

+During the early Reconquista, Galicia expanded south and established the County of Portugal in 868 and County of Coimbra in 878.